senuido/stash-scanner/doc/configuration.md

 #### Disabling generated filters
 * **Specific:** you can control individual filters if you use set their state override in the *Prices tab*. this will force a specific filter to be disabled/enabled, ignoring other configurations.

-* **By Price:** Generally *generated* filters above the threshold will be active.
+* **By price:** Generally *generated* filters above the threshold will be active.
 By settings this to a high enough value, you can disable all generated filters if you wish.
 You can set it in the *Prices tab*.

 * **By category:** You can disable filters by categories but it can't be done using the UI yet.
 If you want to do that you need to open up *filters.config.json* and fill *disabled_categories*.
 Make sure the application is closed before you do.
 Example how this looks like: